-These are both incorporated in the United Kingdom and are dormant companies that have not traded in 2016.
-They are not regulated insurance entities and thus have no regulatory capital requirements.
+These are both incorporated in the United Kingdom and are dormant companies that have not traded in 2017.
+Applications to dissolve NDPH Limited and NDP (UK) Limited were made to Companies House in February 2018.

 National Dental Plan Limited (NDP)